Sustainability

 • Comprehensive Risk Management Model.
 This enables the establishment of appropriate information channels that guarantee adequate communication to promote a culture of proactive risk management in all areas of the company, maintaining consistent risk levels.
 In the evolution of the corporate model, an analysis of the ESG components is being carried out as part of the review of the Entity's risk map.
 Adif Comprehensive Risk Management Policy

-• NFIS Executive Summary
+• Executive Summary of the Sustainability Statement

 Available in our Transparency section: